 • Masters Pimento Cheese: Whip up a batch of the famous Masters Pimento Cheese Recipe for this hand pie filling.
 You could also use your favorite store-bought brand; however, be sure it does not have a lot of mayo but is cheese-forward.

-• Marinara Sauce: Use a thick, high-quality tomato and basil sauce like Newman’s Own.
+• Marinara Sauce: Use a thick, high-quality tomato and basil sauce.

 • Puff Pastry Sheets: Buttery, flaky, and easy to handle.
 Pepperridge Farm brand recommended.
 Keep them well chilled until ready to use.